 - As the demand for School Supplies increases, the supply decreases, leading to higher prices.

 - The high demand for Roses in February leads to short supplies, and higher prices.

-Learning how to monitor and analyze supply & demand is a difficult task for anyone; there are economists who spend all of their time looking at market trends to try and figure out exactly what it is people want and how much of it.
+Learning how to monitor and analyze supply and demand is a difficult task for anyone—there are economists who spend all of their time looking at market trends to try and figure out exactly what it is people want and how much of it.

 There are some simple things you can do however, to maximize these trends, and even save yourself some money in the process:

 Buying "Opposite Season": If you buy your clothes in the opposite season (summer clothes in winter, winter clothes in summer), you can take advantage of the decreased demand.

 Geographical Demand: I live in Florida, since we only have about three days of winter each year, warm clothes are in short supply, and therefore expensive.
 On the flip side, summer clothes are cheap since the supply is so large.
 By shopping online and taking advantage of geographical demand, you can save tons of money.

 Stockpiling: If you have the space to do so, buying large quantities of items when prices are low is a great way to save money on things you'll buy later anyway.